Sharp preasymptotic error bounds for the Helmholtz $h$-FEM: Introduction

 We consider the $h$-version of the finite-element method ($h$-FEM), where accuracy is increased by decreasing the meshwidth $h$ while keeping the polynomial degree $p$ constant, applied to the Helmholtz equation.

-\begin{theorem}[Informal statement of the main result] Let $u$ be the solution to the variable-coefficient Helmholtz equation, with wavenumber $k>0$, in the exterior of a Dirichlet, or Neumann, or penetrable obstacle (or combinations of these) and with the radiation condition approximated either by a perfectly-matched layer (PML) or an impedance boundary condition.
-Let $\Csol$ be the norm of the solution operator, normalised so that $\Csol\sim k$ for nontrapping problems.
+\begin{theorem}[Informal statement of the main result] Let $u$ be the solution to the variable-coefficient Helmholtz equation, with wavenumber $k>0$, in the exterior of a Dirichlet, or Neumann, or penetrable obstacle (or combinations of these) and with the radiation condition \emph{either} realised exactly using the Dirichlet-to-Neumann map on the boundary of a ball \emph{or} approximated either by a radial perfectly-matched layer (PML) or an impedance boundary condition.
+Let $\Csol$ be the $L^2\to L^2$ norm of the solution operator, with $\Csol\sim k$ for nontrapping problems.